Learn why breastmilk is the original superfood

 Research has shown that 87.5% of breast milk is made up of water.
 The rest contains different components, including various carbohydrates, fats, proteins and minerals.
 During a feed, breast milk changes colour and becomes thicker as the amount of energy it contains gradually increases.

-The first milk of a breastfeeding session, known as “foremilk”, is packed with all the carbohydrates, protein and vitamins a baby needs.
+‘Foremilk’ – the first milk of a breastfeeding session is packed with all the carbohydrates, protein and vitamins a baby needs.
 As a result of its high water composition, it also protects exclusively breastfed babies from dehydration.

-The “hindmilk” produced towards the end of a breastfeeding session looks thicker and is darker in colour.
-This is because the energy and fat content of breast milk increases as the feed goes on, allowing babies to take on enough energy to go longer between feeds.
+The ‘hindmilk’ produced towards the end of a breastfeeding session looks thicker and is darker in colour.
+This is because its energy and fat content increases as the feed

-Breast milk provides more than complete nutrition.
-It is filled with germ-fighting antibodies.
+But it does more than provide complete nutrition.
+Breast milk is filled with germ-fighting antibodies.